sap-tutorials/Tutorials/tutorials/sth-deploy-fiori-app/sth-deploy-fiori-app.md

 ## Details
 ### You will learn
-You'll create a Git repository for your project on SAP Cloud Platform, commit and push your project files to your Git repository.
-As a final step, you'll deploy your app to the cloud.
+You'll learn how to create a Git repository on SAP Cloud Platform and synchronize your project in SAP Web IDE with the Git repository on SAP Cloud Platform.

 These steps are required for the next tutorial: [Translate a sample Fiori app](https://www.sap.com/developer/tutorials/sth-translate-fiori-app.html).